davidbouman/PHPhisher/README.md

 * A computer that will act as attacker (arp and dns spoof).

 ## Credits
-The PHP pages is based on this project <a href="https://github.com/sophron/wifiphisher">WifiPhisher</a>.
+The PHP pages are based on this project: <a href="https://github.com/sophron/wifiphisher">WifiPhisher</a>.

 Zarkopafilis made the logo and helped with testing.